salesforce/lwc-rfcs/text/0000-module-resolution.md

 JavaScript did not have built-in support for modules, but the community has created impressive work-arounds over the years.
 The two most important (and unfortunately incompatible) standards are: CommonJS (used fundamentally by Node - with some extra semantics) and AMD (Asynchronous Module Definition), used by RequireJs and a lot of other bundlers.

-Note that there are other non-standard formats, loaders and tools like UMD, SystemJS, IIFE, etc, which are interesting for you know and understand but are out of the scope for this proposal.
+Note that there are other non-standard formats, loaders and tools like UMD, SystemJS, IIFE, etc, which are interesting for you to know and understand but are out of the scope for this proposal.

 ### Node.js resolution

 If you ever used Node, you know that in order to import a module you need to use the `require()` method, and if you want to export something to some other module or file you must use `module.exports`.
-That is know nas [CommonJS format](https://en.wikipedia.org/wiki/CommonJS).
-Now if you want to import a 3party package how does that works?
+That is known as [CommonJS format](https://en.wikipedia.org/wiki/CommonJS).
+Now if you want to import a 3rd party package how does that works?
 Well Node decided to implement its own resolution by looking at the content of a the node_modules folder based on some dependencies defined on `package.json`.
 You can look at the full algorithm [here](https://nodejs.org/docs/latest/api/modules.html#modules_all_together).

 All of this being said after years of very hard work, Node is finnaly addopting ES6 modules (which we will see in the next section) since LTS v12 and they are hoping to [fully transition to it soon](https://twitter.com/MylesBorins/status/1189618753065144322)